 The Sister Wives star has an estimated net worth of $800,000, according to Celebrity Net Worth.

 When we first met the Browns in 2010, Kody and his former wives Janelle and Meri were all working — though Meri lost her job soon after.
 Kody was never clear about what he did for a living, though he’d make mention of some sort of online ad sales work.
 Before that, Kody was the president of Das Hundhaus Firearms and Accessories, according to E!
 News.
 It appears that he’s no longer involved in any of those previous jobs and instead quit his job to focus on building the family’s brand.

 While it is unclear how much the Browns take home from appearing on the TLC show, reality producer Terence Michael has estimated that reality families earn about 10 percent of a show’s per-episode budget.
 TLC is said to spend anywhere between $250,000 and $400,000 per episode on its shows, which means the Browns take in $25,000 to $40,000.
-The show has run 127 episodes over its seven seasons, which would’ve made them, at minimum, around $4 million.
+The show has run for 14 seasons, which would’ve made them, at minimum, around $4 million.
 That said, with so many mouths to feed, that money doesn’t go a long way. $800,000 is nothing to scoff at for the normal person, but given what they should’ve made through the years, it’s a surprisingly low number.

 His Former Wives Have Side Gigs

 While Kody focuses on the family’s brand and helps ensure viewers are tuning in to their reality TV show, his wife (and former wives) do have side jobs.
 Meri runs a bed and breakfast called Lizzie’s Heritage Inn in a house that her great-great-grandparents built in Parowan, Utah.

 Janelle’s company, Strive with Janelle, is mostly about blogging and sharing workout motivation on social media.
 She is also a certified health coach and offers “body compassion and accountability coaching.”